Tokyo

 Black Metal in Tokyo: A Scene Report

-Tokyo has an active black metal scene built on small venues, stacked bills, and bands that play loud in concrete rooms.
-A working report from inside.
+Tokyo has an active black metal scene built around small venues, recurring bills, and local promoters.

 What Does the Tokyo Black Metal Scene Look Like?

-The scene is not built around festivals or large events.
-It is built around regular shows at small venues, booked by the bands themselves or by promoters who run recurring series.
-There is no industry layer between the band and the room.
+The scene is built around regular shows at small venues, booked by bands or by promoters who run recurring series.

 Where Do Black Metal Bands Play in Tokyo?